Smalls1652/vscodeconfigurator-rs/README.md

 That's because this is actually a _"rewrite"_ of the original [VSCode Configurator](https://github.com/Smalls1652/SmallsOnline.VSCode.Configurator) project that I wrote in `C#`, but this time in `Rust`.
 I've been wanting to learn how to write Rust for a while and I needed a bit of a starting point to get me acclimated with the language.
 So why not translate a CLI tool I've written before into Rust?

-Will this replace the original project?
-Don't know yet!
-We'll see how this goes and if it makes sense once I finish porting over all of the current features.

 ## 📄 Docs

 You can view the docs for installing and using the CLI here: